Alan-Lomax/MaxDuino/README.md

 <Li> (Docs) Added configurator to build instructions - decide what features you want and BoM updates accordingly</Li>
 <Li> (Docs) Added test sketch details.
 For each test what hardware is needed and how to set it up in order to repeat the test case.</Li>

-### Rev 1.0 A 'Pre production version' with the following fixes / enhancements:
+### Rev 1.0 'Pre production version' with the following fixes / enhancements:
 <Li> (Schematic + PCB) Remove unnecessary jumper pins</Li>
 <Li> (Schematic + PCB) Remove C6 (not needed)</Li>
 <Li> (Schematic + PCB) Add terminals for 5VDC output or direct injection of 5VDC</Li>